Divi Builder Review: A Smart Choice for Agencies and Freelancers

 When creating a custom template using theme builder, you can add corresponding dynamic element.
 For custom single post template, for instance, you can add dynamic elements like post title, post meta, post content, featured content, author profile, and so on.

 Divi Builder provides several dedicated modules for dynamic elements such as post title, post content, and post meta.
-Alternatively, you can add dynamic element using the Text module and Image module by clicking the dynamic icon on the content editor/image picker.
+Alternatively, you can add a dynamic element using the Text module and Image module by clicking the dynamic icon on the content editor/image picker.

 Here is the list of dynamic content that Divi Builder supports: